adus229/natality-us-2018/README.md

 ---

 This README provides a comprehensive guide to the project, detailing the objectives, data, analysis process, and findings.
-For further information, refer to the report `aiounou_dimitri_sandra_ulrich.pdf`.